Refrigeration

 Refrigerated vehicles

-Such refrigerated vehicles are typically small vans and trucks equipped with electronic control systems to maintain optimal temperatures for goods.
+Such refrigerated transport vehicles are typically small vans and trucks equipped with electronic control systems to maintain optimal temperatures for goods.

 To safely transport temperature-sensitive goods, these vehicles are typically constructed with a host of unique features.